Eat, Drink & Explore

 After a stint in Heston Blumenthal’s The Fat Duck, chef Paul Williams was inspired by the UK trend of healthy fast food and set up Canteen in 2012.
 Fast, simple local food, but none of it lacking in quality.
 Located at their brand new premises on Catherine Street, Canteen delivers the freshest fast food in Limerick with the finest coffee you will ever have the pleasure of drinking.
 The staff members are amazing, the attention to detail is incredible in its simplicity and the atmosphere is always welcoming.

 Voted one of the Irish Times 100 best places to eat, this authentic Italian gem was originally located in Castletroy but has recently openind a second outpost in the city, on Henry Street.
 Open throughout the day this stylish eatery focuses on traditional home cooked Italian fare and deli delights with a dollop of Limerick humour.
-See their website for menus for both venues.

 From the traditional methods of Japanese cooking practiced in their kitchen, to their atmospheric Asian dining room and relaxed bamboo beer garden, Kyoto have created a haven of Japanese food and culture in the heart of Limerick City.